 A review of four new books by C.J.A.
 “In my recent reading practice, I have been paying almost obsessive attention to the word thing …”

 Bruce Snider is the author of three poetry collections: Fruit, winner of the Four Lakes Prize from the University of Wisconsin Press (2020); Paradise, Indiana (Pleiades Press, 2013); and The Year We Studied Women (University of Wisconsin, 2003).

 Yeah No, by Jane Gregory.
 The Song Cave, 112 pp., $17.95.Scardanelli, by Friederike Mayröcker.
 The Song Cave, 72 pp., $17.95.
 The Song Cave made its small-press debut in 2013 with the publication of A Dark Dreambox of Another Kind: The Poems of Alfred Starr Hamilton, an extraordinary entry into the charged field of poetic recovery […]

-Corey Van Landingham, a contributing editor, is the author of Antidote and the recipient of a 2017 National Endowment fellowship.
-A former Wallace Stegner fellow, she is currently a Ph.D. student at the University of Cincinnati, and a book review editor for Kenyon Review.
+Corey Van Landingham, a contributing editor, is the author of Antidote and the recipient of a 2017 NEA fellowship.
+A former Wallace Stegner Fellow, she currently teaches at the University of Illinois and is a book review editor for Kenyon Review.